ShaikhNabeelShabbir/twitter-scrpare/README.md

 ## Architecture Highlights

 - **Database-Driven:** All state (accounts, scrapers, cooldowns) is persisted in PostgreSQL.
+- **Efficient Connection Management:** Each scraper job now creates a single PostgreSQL client/connection at the start of the run.
+This client is passed to all database helper functions throughout the job, and the connection is closed only after the job completes.
+This is more efficient and robust for long-running jobs, as it avoids the overhead and resource exhaustion risk of opening/closing a connection for every query.
 - **Stateless Scrapers:** Scraper instances are stateless and coordinate via the database.
 - **Extensible:** Designed for easy addition of features like proxy support, observability, and advanced account recycling.